jennifer04maldonado/netid/README.md

 <b>Dash1</b>:  I want the ability to post from any persona  and the ability to view community feeds.

+Priority: High

 Description:
     When a user clicks on his persona, there should be a place for him to post to community.
 They will also be able to see aggregated feed of all the communities for which the persona is connected with.

 Acceptance criteria:

-    The content view should be updated to show empty post field, with a drop down of all the communities and a submit/post button
+    1)  The content view should be updated to show empty post field, with a drop down of all the communities and a submit/post button
-    Underneath that you should be able to see see all of the community posts for which the persona is subscribed to The feed itself will be clickable which will take you to that community’s page and anchor to the post There should be a time and date stamp in each post There should be a comments button which will display comments underneath the post in reference Inside the comments view, we should be able to add/post comment Feed view should be paginated to allow faster load times In each feed post, the community name is clickable. the person who posted isn’t clickable
+    2)  Underneath that you should be able to see see all of the community posts for which the persona is subscribed to
+    3)  The feed itself will be clickable which will take you to that community’s page and anchor to the post
+    4)  There should be a time and date stamp in each post
+    5)  There should be a comments button which will display comments underneath the post in reference
+    6)  Inside the comments view, we should be able to add/post comment
+    7)  Feed view should be paginated to allow faster load times
+    8)  In each feed post, the community name is clickable. the person who posted isn’t clickable
 Jenn: 3 days	Shawn: 1 week	Scott: 1 week		Nathan: 1 week

 <b>Dash2</b>: I want the ability to create, delete, and edit personas on left navigation bar

+Priority: High

 Description:

     When a repeat user signs-in. they are presented with the dashboard.
 On the left will display his personas that he has created, along with the functionality to add new persona and delete or edit already created personas

 Acceptance criteria:

     1)  Left bar will have a add persona button
     2)  Left bar will have clickable personas which will update the content section of dashboard to display persona picture, name few other details and that persona’s posts
     3)  When clicked on add persona, the user should see add persona page displayed where he can create a new persona